Classification of metric fibrations: Introduction

 where we denote the category of metric actions $X \too \Met$ by $\Met_X$ and the category of metric fibrations over $X$ by $\Fib_X$ (Definitions \ref{metacdef}, \ref{metfibdef}). \end{thm}

-We can define a subcategory $\Tor_X^\G$ of $\Fib_X$ that consists of `principal $\G$-fibrations' (Definition \ref{tordef}).
-We call it a category of $\G$-{\it torsors}.
-On the other hand, we can also define a subcategory $\PMet_X^\G$ of $\Met_X^\G$ that is the counterpart of $\Tor_X^\G$ (Definition \ref{pmetdef}).
-The category $\PMet_X^\G$ consists of a metric action $X \too \Met$ that takes a group $\G$, not just a metric space, as the value.
+We can define a category $\Tor_X^\G$ that consists of `principal $\G$-fibrations' (Definition \ref{tordef}).
+We call it the {\it category of} $\G$-{\it torsors}.
+We can also define a subcategory $\PMet_X^\G$ of $\Met_X$, that is the counterpart of $\Tor_X^\G$ (Definition \ref{pmetdef}).
+The objects of the category $\PMet_X^\G$ consist of a metric action $X \too \Met$ taking a group $\G$, not just a metric space, as the value.
 Then we have the following.